ducto489/lib_ocr/README.md

 This repository provides a flexible and high-performance Optical Character Recognition (OCR) system built with PyTorch Lightning and accelerated using NVIDIA DALI for data loading.

-Check out my detailed documet: **[Accelerating OCR Training with NVIDIA DALI: A Practical Guide and Case Study](https://ducto489.github.io/projects/ocr-dali/)**
+Check out my detailed documentation to learn about data handling, training approaches, and the performance benefits of NVIDIA DALI: **[Accelerating OCR Training with NVIDIA DALI: A Practical Guide and Case Study](https://ducto489.github.io/projects/ocr-dali/)**

 ![clickbait image](/image/Pytorch-Dataloader.png)